MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 There are some common considerations.

-- Different environments shouldn’t share components between environments.
+- Components shouldn’t be shared across environments.
 Possible exceptions are downstream security appliances like firewalls, or source locations for synthetic test data.

 - All types of environments should use Infrastructure-as-Code (IaC) artifacts such as Terraform or Azure Resource Manager (ARM) templates.